Client Conversations

 The "debt ceiling," or maximum amount of debt that the U.S. Treasury can issue, makes its way into the news cycle every few years.
 As part of the U.S. Constitution, Congress must routinely raise the limit to meet increasing obligations.
 But when the Congress is divided, a standoff can occur — a game of "will they or won’t they?" — with the creditworthiness of the U.S. government at stake.

 Since the debt ceiling was established in the early 20th century, U.S. lawmakers have always reached agreement and increased the limit before any potential defaults could occur.
-But when the current limit of $31.4 trillion was surpassed in January, the Republicans controlling the House of Representatives and Democrats commanding the Senate dug in for what could be one of the most contentious showdowns in recent history.
+But in recent years, Americans have witnessed increasingly contentious showdowns between political parties on whether or not to raise the debt ceiling.

 Whether you consider the debt ceiling standoff to be political theater or a legitimate economic threat, your clients may have concerns about whether this latest showdown will impact the markets and their investment portfolios.
 As a financial professional, it’s important to be conversant in these topics in a way that takes their concerns seriously and reminds clients of the plan they have in place and the progress they have made toward long-term goals.